-The fossilised water wheel is a curiosity worth visiting while you're at Cape Leeuwin.
-It was built to help pump water from a spring up to the lighthouse cottages, and over the years the wood that it was originally made from has been replaced by minerals.
-It’s now completely calcified and frozen in time, like a stalagmite.
+The fossilised water wheel is a curiosity worth visiting on a trip out to Cape Leeuwin.
+It was built to help pump water from a spring up to the lighthouse cottages, and over the years the wood that it was originally made from has been coated in, and partially replaced by minerals.
+It’s now calcified and frozen in time, like a stalagmite.

 Where is it and how do you get there?

-For a scenic detour, turn left off Blackwood Avenue onto Albany Terrace, which follows the shores of Hardy Inlet and Flinders Bay before meeting up again with the main road.
+For a slightly more scenic detour, turn left off Blackwood Avenue onto Albany Terrace, which follows the shores of Hardy Inlet and Flinders Bay before meeting up again with the main road.

 Also Visit Cape Naturaliste, the other Margaret River Cape!